Local insider tips on where to eat for a proper intro to the Gerrard East neighbourhood.

 Coffee and Clothing

 Want to shop cool vintage pieces while caffeinating at the same time?
 Then check out Coffee and Clothing—a hip store selling coffee made from in-house roasted coffee beans and individually hand-picked vintage clothing.
+You can also purchase their coffee beans and clothing online.

 Eats and Entertainment